Mark Anderson, US CPA & US Expat Tax Help

 02

-From the physical presence test to the bona fide residence test, from Form 5471 for foreign corporation owners to Form 3520 for foreign trust recipients — we know the full landscape of US expatriate taxation, including the forms most CPAs have never seen.
+From Form 5471 for foreign corporation owners to Form 3520 for foreign gift recipients, Form 8621 for PFIC holders, and Form 14653 for Streamlined filers — we know the forms most CPAs have never seen.

 03